 The ADA’s Campaign against DIY Dentistry

-Last August, the American Dental Association began a campaign to warn the public concerning providing do it yourself oral health care.
+Last August, the American Dental Association began a campaign to warn the public about providing do-it-yourself oral health care.
 One of the latest trends is orthodontics.
-Recent advances now allow tooth movement to occur with transparent plastic devices rather than braces.
+Recent advances now allow tooth movement with transparent plastic devices rather than braces.
 Why can’t everyone do this for themselves?
-If I see a crooked tooth, all I need to do is to buy a kit, read the instructions and voila, I am a dentist.
+If I see a crooked tooth, all I need to do is to buy a kit, read the instructions, and voila, I am a dentist.
 If you think for a moment about this statement, it is ludicrous.
 A dental degree takes almost a decade of education to learn how to move teeth.
 Does it make sense that a company will teach you all of that?
 If this would be true, then all the very intelligent people who go to school are fools.
 After all, why not just learn it on the internet?

 What about purely cosmetic procedures?

 I’m sure that you’re saying that I am right.
-Self orthodontics is not for me.
-What about something purely cosmetic like teeth whitening?
+Self-orthodontics is not for me.
+What about something purely cosmetic, like teeth whitening?
 Why should I pay for professional supervision and education?
-Just this week, Fox News reported that a patient had a horrible allergic reaction to an over the counter whitening kit.
+Just this week, Fox News reported that a patient had a horrible allergic reaction to an over-the-counter whitening kit.
 Her lips swelled to double their normal size.
-They ballooned so much that it appeared that she was in a fight and hit in the face.
+They ballooned so much that she appeared to be in a fight and hit in the face.

-Dr. Joseph P. Crowley, ADA president in 2018, stated on this subject “Despite the apparent cost savings as advertised by these products, they can often cost more in the long run to correct.”
+Dr. Joseph P. Crowley, ADA president in 2018, stated, “Despite the apparent cost savings as advertised by these products, they can often cost more in the long run to correct.”

 The Correct Approach to Invisible Orthodontics

-Coming back to orthodontics, when we move teeth or attempt to the result can cause severe issues down the road.
+Returning to orthodontics, when we move teeth or attempt to the result, can cause severe issues.
 A tooth in the wrong position will affect your bite and wear and tear among the other teeth.
 I am passionate about using clinically tested and proven products to move teeth.
-Clear removable aligners like those that come from Invisalign have changed the capability of orthodontics.
-More patient of all ages are now moving and correcting their tooth position because they have options other than braces.
-In the past, where I would need to cut a tooth, now it is often possible to move it.
+Clear removable aligners like those from Invisalign have changed the capability of orthodontics.
+More patients of all ages are now moving and correcting their tooth position because they have options other than braces.
+In the past, when I would need to cut a tooth, now it is often possible to move it.

 Schedule a Professional Evaluation

-If you have teeth that don’t look right, give Megan a call at 440.951.7856 and set up an appointment for a professional evaluation.
-I will do my best to advise you what is appropriate for you and your situation.
+If you have teeth that don’t look right, call Megan at 440.951.7856 and set up an appointment for a professional evaluation.
+I will do my best to advise you on what is appropriate for you and your situation.
 I look forward to hearing from you.